insou22/mipsy/crates/mipsy_web/README.md

 # About

-The current existing graphical debuggers that exist for MIPS-32 Assembly are currently aging native applications with outadted UI's.
+The current existing graphical debuggers that exist for MIPS-32 Assembly are currently aging native applications with outdated UIs.
 Mipsy Web intends to leverage the power of the Mipsy Platform to provide a better debugging experience.

 To upgrade the debugging experience from this: